petrbroz/poc-hololens-bim360/README.md

 - install Node.js dependencies: `npm install`
 - if you don't have one, create a Forge application with access to a BIM360 project ([tutorial](https://forge.autodesk.com/en/docs/bim360/v1/tutorials/getting-started/manage-access-to-docs))
-- obtain a URN of one of your documents (to a specific version) in the BIM 360 project ([tutorial](https://forge.autodesk.com/en/docs/bim360/v1/tutorials/documen-management/download-document/#step-4-find-the-storage-object-id-for-the-file))
+- obtain a lineage ID and a version URN of one of your documents in the BIM 360 project ([tutorial](https://forge.autodesk.com/en/docs/bim360/v1/tutorials/documen-management/download-document/#step-4-find-the-storage-object-id-for-the-file))
 - obtain an ID of the issue container in the BIM 360 project ([tutorial](https://forge.autodesk.com/en/docs/bim360/v1/tutorials/issues/retrieve-container-id))
-- generate a couple of AR/VR toolkit scenes for the URN ([tutorial](http://forgetoolkit.com/#/tutorial?id=step-2-set-up-a-scene))
+- generate a couple of AR/VR toolkit scenes for the document version URN ([tutorial](http://forgetoolkit.com/#/tutorial?id=step-2-set-up-a-scene))

 The server requires several env. variables:
-- `SERVER_URL` - URL on which this server can be accessed by other devices
+- `SERVER_URL` - URL on which this server can be accessed by other devices, for example, http://192.168.0.123:3000
 - `FORGE_CLIENT_ID` - client ID of your Forge application
 - `FORGE_CLIENT_SECRET` - client secret of your Forge application
 - `FORGE_API_HOST` - base URL for all requests to Forge; use https://developer.api.autodesk.com
-- `REDIRECT_URL` - callback URL for the 3-legged auth workflow; use http://localhost:3000/api/auth/3-legged/callback when running locally
+- `REDIRECT_URL` - callback URL for the 3-legged auth workflow, for example, http://192.168.0.123:3000/api/auth/3-legged/callback
 - `BIM360_CONTAINER_ID` - BIM360 issues container ID
-- `BIM360_DOCUMENT_LINEAGE_ID` - ID of a specific BIM360 document (lineage) to be used for listing/creating issues
+- `BIM360_DOCUMENT_LINEAGE_ID` - ID of a specific BIM360 document lineage; will be used for listing/creating issues
-- `BIM360_DOCUMENT_VERSION_URN` - URN of a specific BIM360 document (specific version) to be used for listing/creating issues
+- `BIM360_DOCUMENT_VERSION_URN` - URN of a specific BIM360 document version; will be used for viewing and for AR/VR toolkit scenes
-- `BIM360_DOCUMENT_SHEET_GUID` - GUID of a specific sheet to be used for listing/creating issues
+- `BIM360_DOCUMENT_SHEET_GUID` - GUID of a specific sheet; will be used for creating issues
 - `TOOLKIT_API_HOST` - base URL for all requests to AR/VR toolkit; use https://developer-api-beta.autodesk.io

 If you're using Visual Studio Code, here's an example configuration you can use in _.vscode/launch.json_: